 Judge Shawn K. Watts is a member of the KU Law lawyering faculty.
 He currently serves as the director of the Tribal Law & Government Center, Tribal Judicial Support Clinic and Mediation Clinic.
 He is also a district court judge for the Prairie Band Potawatomi Nation.

-Shawn Watts is a new member of the KU Law lawyering faculty.
-He comes to KU Law from Columbia Law School in New York City, where he was the Associate Director of the Mediation Program.
+Prior to KU Law, he taught at Columbia Law School in New York City where he was the Associate Director of the Mediation Program.
 He taught an Advanced Mediation Clinic and a Native American Peacemaking Clinic.
 He has been a visiting professor at both Yale Law School and National Taiwan University Law School in Taipei, Taiwan.

 - Lawyering Skills

 J.D., Columbia University School of Law, 2012; B.A., St. John's College, 2000

 Lawyering Skills, Native American Peacemaking